hax0kartik/LFX-WasmEdge-Pretest/README.md

 #### Getting the required tools / libs

-> [!NOTE] This list only mentions libs which I did not had previously and needed to install.
+> [NOTE] This list only mentions libs which I did not had previously and needed to install.

 LLVM: